Jussie Smollett May Sue, Or Get Sued, Following Exoneration

 — Good Morning America (@GMA) March 27, 2019

-A lawsuit, whether it was filed by Smollett or against him, would include discovery, and therefore likely require the actor to talk more about what happened the night of the alleged attack.
+A lawsuit, whether filed by Smollett or against him, would include discovery, and therefore likely require the actor to talk more about what happened the night of the alleged attack.